roadrunner-server/roadrunner-docs/docs/en/plugins/service.md

 ```

 > **Note**
-> When you terminating the service, RR sends the `SIGINT` signal to the underlying process(ses).
+> When you're terminating the service, RR sends the `SIGINT` signal to the underlying process(ses).

 #### Listing All Services